HL7/davinci-dtr/input/pagecontent/use_cases.md

 A healthcare provider organization contains medical providers such as hospitals, doctors, etc.

 #### EHR System
-The Electronic Health Record (EHR) system SHALL be the primary system used to initiate the DTR process.
-The [SMART App Launch](http://hl7.org/fhir/smart-app-launch) will typically be initiated from within the EHR.

 The goal of DTR is to collect clinical documentation and/or to encourage the completion of documentation that demonstrates medical necessity for ordered items or services.
 The completion of documentation for ordered items or services are required by payers for prior authorization or other coverage requirements.
+This information gathering is done in conjunction with the Electronic Health Record (EHR) system.

 It is possible to have a process where the focus is on the interaction with the EHR and an external application.
 Examples of external systems are administrative, payment, practice management, scheduling, and other applications.